 There is a perception that it will be expensive to study at university and even more expensive to be at Cambridge.
 In fact, while the university fee charge will be identical for most universities, living expenses and room rents are generally lower here in Cambridge than elsewhere.

-What will your fee status be?
+Step 1: What will your fee status be?

 Colleges collect fees on behalf of the University, and in the first instance it is the colleges which determine applicants' fee status.
 If you have any queries about your possible fee status, please first of all, look at this page and click the 'Higher Education link.
 Then if you have any further queries, please contact the College Admissions Office.

-For students starting their course in October 2021, or later, in general if your are a UK national with an unfettered right to live in the UK and will have been resident in the UK for the three years immediately preceding the start of your course, then you will probably be assigned 'home' fee status.
+In general if your are a UK national with an unfettered right to live in the UK and will have been resident in the UK for the three years immediately preceding the start of your course, then you will probably be assigned 'home' fee status.

 For 'home' students, your previous highest qualification at the time when you start a Cambridge course is also important.
 In general, if you already have a first degree or equivalent qualification, you normally are not eligible for government-sponsored funding and will be subject to a different fee system (unless you are studying the later years of the courses in Architecture [to which St Catharine's does not admit students], Medicine or Veterinary Medicine).